Fingerprint of the Interbond Electron Hopping in Second-Order Harmonic Generation

 \section{Abstract}

-We theoretically and experimentally investigate the second-harmonic generation (SHG) in a strong laser field.
-Our prototype experiment with ZnO demonstrate distinct anisotropic distributions of SHG yield, which deviate from the normal perturbation nonlinear optics theory.
-The experimental results show that the second-order nonlinear susceptibility is no longer a constant and it changes in the strong-field regime.
-The new features of SHG are due to the so far overlooked polarization induced by strong-field tunneling.
-To reveal its effect, we propose a non-perturbation bond-charge model and a generalized second-order susceptibility (GSOS).
-Our work extends the normal second-order nonlinear responses from the perturbation to strong-field regime, and it suggests an all-optical approach to control the nonlinear optical properties of matter.
+We experimentally explore the fingerprint of the microscopic electron dynamics in second-order harmonic generation (SHG).
+It is shown that the interbond electron hopping induces a novel source of nonlinear polarization and plays an important role even when the driving laser intensity is two orders of magnitude lower than the characteristic atomic field.
+Our model predicts distinct anisotropic structures of the SHG yield contributed by the interbond electron hopping, which is identified in our experiments with ZnO crystals.
+Moreover, a generalized second-order susceptibility with an explicit form is proposed, which provides a unified description in both the perturbative and strong field regimes.
+Our work reveals the nonlinear responses of materials at the electron scale and extends the perturbation nonlinear optics to a previously unexplored regime, where the nonlinearity related to the interbond electron hopping becomes dominant.
+It paves the way for realizing controllable nonlinearity on ultrafast time scale.

-Nonlinear polarization of materials induced by laser fields is the basis for manipulating the electronic and optical properties with light.
-Since the observation of second harmonic generation (SHG) in 1961 \cite{Franken}, interest in nonlinear optics has grown continuously, ranging from fundamental studies to applications such as laser frequency conversion and nonlinear microscopy, switching, etc. The nonlinear responses are generally described in terms of a power series in the electric field based on the perturbation theory \cite{Bloembergen,Bloembergen2,Shen,Boyd} (we call it normal nonlinear optics for discriminating from the following discussion in the strong laser fields), e.g., the second-order polarization $\mathbf{P}^{(2)} = \chi^{(2)}\mathbf{EE}$, where $\mathbf{E}$ is the driving electric field, and $\chi^{(2)}$ is the second-order susceptibility.
+Nonlinear polarization of materials in laser fields is the basis for manipulating electronic and optical properties with light.
+Since the observation of second harmonic generation (SHG) in 1961 \cite{Franken}, interest in nonlinear optics has grown continuously, ranging from fundamental studies to applications such as laser frequency conversion \cite{Foster2006,Ettabib2013,Ros2017}, nonlinear microscopy \cite{Tisdale2010,ShenYR2016,ShenYR2004}, optical switching \cite{Nova2019,Fausti2011,McIver2020}, etc. The nonlinear responses are usually explained by perturbation theory within a criterion that the field strength $E$ is much lower than the characteristic atomic field $E_{at}=m^{1/2}(2I_p)^{3/2}/e\hbar$ \cite{Bloembergen,Bloembergen2,Boyd,Shen}, where $e$ and $m$ are the electron charge and mass, and $I_p$ is the ionization potential.
+Within this framework, the response of a material is linked to a constant nonlinear susceptibility tensor, which is intrinsically determined by the structure of the material.
+This has inspired many applications for identifying the structural information using nonlinear spectroscopy \cite{Nova2019,ChuanshanT2016,ShenYR2005}.
+However, how the nonlinear polarization is formed at the electron scale has not been traced \cite{Hassan}.